vzhd1701/evernote-backup/README.md

 $ evernote-backup export output_dir/
 ```

 After first initialization, you can schedule `evernote-backup sync` command to keep your local database always up-to-date.
+However, `evernote-backup export` will always re-export all notebooks to the specified output directory.

 ### How to refresh expired token